Donna Skelly

-Donna Skelly is a Canadian politician and journalist.
-Skelly is presently the Speaker of the Legislative Assembly of Ontario since April 14, 2025.
-She is the first woman to hold this position.
-She was first elected in 2018 to the electoral district of Flamborough—Glanbrook with the Progressive Conservative Party of Ontario.
-In 2023, Skelly was appointed to the Executive Committee of the Commonwealth Parliamentary Association.
-Its mission is to promote the advancement of parliamentary democracy by enhancing knowledge and understanding democratic governance, youth engagement in democracy, gender equality and equal representation.
+Donna Skelly is a Canadian politician and former journalist who has been the 43rd speaker of the Legislative Assembly of Ontario since 2025.
+A member of the Ontario Progressive Conservative (PC) Party, Skelly has been the member of Provincial Parliament (MPP) for Flamborough—Glanbrook since 2018.
+She is the first woman to serve as the speaker in Ontario.

 Prior to entering politics, Skelly worked as a journalist with CHCH-TV in Hamilton, anchoring and producing local and regional television newscasts.
-Skelly took a leave of absence from CHCH in 2011 to launch the first of two bids for provincial parliament with the Progressive Conservatives in the electoral district of Ancaster—Dundas—Flamborough—Westdale.
+Skelly took a leave of absence from CHCH in 2011 to launch the first of two bids for provincial parliament with the Progressive Conservatives in Ancaster—Dundas—Flamborough—Westdale.
 In 2016, Skelly won a by-election to Hamilton City Council.
-Skelly resigned from council after being elected to the legislature in 2018.
+She resigned from council after being elected to the legislature in the 2018 Ontario general election.
+In 2023, Skelly was appointed to the Executive Committee of the Commonwealth Parliamentary Association.